nrml-co/nova-big-filter/README.md

 ## Usage

 Add the class to the card array of a resource with filters.

+The default 'Per Page' filter does not show up in the card.
+So, if you add the card but don't have any filters, you wont see anything.
+Add some filters and it will show up.

+It's worth nothing that this makes life easier by not having to click and scroll through the default filter.
+The code relies heavilly on the deafult Nova .vue and .css files.
+So you may have to play with placement of your filters to get things looking great.
+For instance, Date Filters look best on the bottom.

+It won't grow forever.
+There is a max of 350 px at which point it turns into a scroll view.

 ```php